zmanio/atmos/changelog/README.md

  - Added support for chaining together multiple event monitors in `atmos.events.ChainedEvents` and in the DSL as `alsoMonitorWith`.

+ - Added library and DSL support for fine grained event monitoring to all supported event monitors.

  - Added support for chaining together multiple result classifiers and error classifiers in the DSL.

  - Moved from using the deprecated `rummage.Timer` to the new `rummage.Clock` for tracking time and implementing synchronous and asynchronous backoffs.